 You can pay admission by donation when you show up, then ramble with your group around the festival grounds by the beautiful Tay River, tasting local ice cream and collecting memories.
 With the handiwork of local artisans displayed at the market, it’s the perfect opportunity to discover a piece that will spark memories of the fun had.

-Drink in the feast of tunes coming from one of the three stages – everything from Irish Mythen’s folk tunes to classical numbers performed by the Rideau Lakes Orchestra.
+Drink in the feast of tunes coming from one of the three stages – everything from the powerful voice and country notes of Kelly Prescott to the unique blend of pop, world, blues, folk and asiko of Élage Diouf.

 Tweed Stampede and Jamboree